The BC provincial election in 2020 was on October 24th. Given the state of the world and COVID-19, this was a British Columbia election like no other!

 The Mission region is directly north of the Fraser River and mostly between Stave Lake Street and Golden Ears Provincial Park.
 It includes Steelhead, Silverhill, Cottonwood are other neighbourhoods in the area.

 Maple Ridge Pitt Meadows

 The Pitt Meadows electoral district is north of the Fraser River and east of the Pitt River.
 It’s southern tip spans east until 224th Street, along Fern Crescent, and just west of Alouette Lake.
 This Pitt Meadows district includes Hammond, Haney and Silvervalley neighbourhoods, among others.

 All Candidates Debates in Metro Vancouver

-The first (and possibly only) debate between the leaders of the three major parties took place on Tuesday, October 13th, between 6:30 and 8:00 pm.
+The first debate between the leaders of the three major parties took place on Tuesday, October 13th, between 6:30 and 8:00 pm.
 The 90-minute event could be watched on Global News.
 Shachi Kurl from the Angus Reid Institute was the moderator.
 Participating in the debate were John Horgan (from the NDP), Andrew Wilkinson (from the Liberal Party) and Sonia Furstenau (from the Green Party).